 The water was still +24°C, so we enjoyed swimming in our anchorage, and admired the town silhouette on one side and rugged mountain landscapes on the other side of our boat.
 The sunset painted the mountain tops in pink and violet hues, and it was quiet and calm.

-After a few days it was time to head home, towards Mesolonghi.
+After a few days, it was time to head home, towards Messolonghi.
 On our way there we stopped again on the island of Trizonia, covered in an earlier blog post.
-The 1st of November we arrived in our winter base, Marina Mesolonghi, succeeded in our first attempt at Med mooring, and settled down to marina life for the next few months.
+On the 1st of November we arrived in our winter base, Marina Messolonghi, succeeded in our first attempt at Med mooring and settled down to marina life for the next few months.
 The end of October was not only the end of our sailing season, but it also seemed to be the end of the Greek summer.
-Only a couple of days into our marina existense, a thunderstorm rolled in from the sea, and it was the biggest we had seen since trying to dodge its relative in the Ionian Sea on our crossing from Sicily to Kefalonia.
+Only a couple of days into our marina existence, a thunderstorm rolled in from the sea.
+It was the biggest we had seen since trying to dodge its cousin in the Ionian Sea on our crossing from Sicily to Kefalonia.
 It turned out to be the first of many autumn thunderstorms, and rainy days have been quite frequent.
 Still, when the sun shines, it’s very warm and pleasant.
 We’re making our Christmas preparations in what feels like a Finnish midsummer!